 What could have been the end of a story, instead became the beginning of another.

-When widower Leo Chan Lee died in the mid-1970s, the contents of May's Photo Studio went into the trash.
+When widower Leo Chan Lee died in the mid-1970s, the contents of The May's Photo Studio went into the trash.
 More than 700 photos and glass negatives were rescued from oblivion by then-penniless art student, Wylie Wong.
 Soon after, art collector George Berticevich found and purchased some 1,200 photographs and backdrops at a Sausalito flea market.

-These arresting images by Leo and Isabelle May Chan Lee, proprietors of May’s Photo Studio, are the heart of our story.
+These arresting images by Leo and Isabelle May Chan Lee, proprietors of The May’s Photo Studio, are the heart of our story.
 Their body of work presents a vibrant community that flourished despite racial discrimination and severely restrictive laws: family associations, sports teams, parades, raising money for famine victims in China, Chinese opera stars and productions, and the beginnings of a middle class.
 These images show Chinatown’s socio-political, economic, and cultural history from an insider’s perspective.